Statistical Properties of Sanitized Results from Differentially Private Laplace Mechanism with Univariate Bounding Constraints: Truncated and BIT Laplace Mechanisms

-Both the truncation and BIT procedures can be either informative or non-informative, depending on whether the bounds $[c_{10},c_{11}]\times\cdots\times[c_{r0},c_{r1}]$ at which the truncation or BIT occurs are data invariant or not.
-The truncated Laplace mechanism can also be realized via in a post-hoc manner by throwing away out-of-bounds differentially private sanitized results from the regular Laplace mechanism, which can be computationally expensive compared to direct sampling.
-Similarly, the BIT bounding procedure can be realized by post-hoc setting out-of-bounds sanitized results from the regular Laplace mechanism at the corresponding boundaries, which is the preferred way to sampling from the BIT Laplace distribution.
-If the scale parameter $\lambda\rightarrow\infty$ in the Laplace distribution as either $\epsilon\rightarrow 0$ or $\delta_1\rightarrow \infty$, it can be easily proved that $f(s_i)$ in the truncated Laplace mechanism in Eq.~(\ref{eqn:truncated}) converges to an uniform distribution unif$(c_{0i},c_{1i})$, and that in the BIT Laplace distribution in Eq.~(\ref{eqn:BIT}) converges to a Bernoulli distribution with probability mass at $c_{0i}$ and $c_{1i}$, respectively.
-In both cases, the sanitized results preserve little original information.
+\end{itemize} \end{defn} Rather than sampling directly from Eqn (\ref{eqn:truncated}), the truncated Laplace mechanism can also be realized via in a post-hoc manner by throwing away out-of-bounds sanitized results from the regular Laplace mechanism until catching an in-bound value.
+Similarly, the BIT bounding procedure can be realized by post-hoc setting out-of-bounds sanitized results from the regular Laplace mechanism at the corresponding boundaries.
+If the scale parameter $\lambda\rightarrow\infty$ in the Laplace distribution when $\epsilon\rightarrow 0$ or $\delta_1\rightarrow \infty$, it can be easily established that $f(s_j)$ in the truncated Laplace mechanism in Eq.~(\ref{eqn:truncated}) converges to an uniform distribution unif$(c_{0i},c_{1i})$, and that in the BIT Laplace distribution in Eq.~(\ref{eqn:BIT}) converges to a Bernoulli distribution with probability mass at $c_{0i}$ and $c_{1i}$, respectively.
+In both of the asymptotic cases, the sanitized results preserve little original information.
+Both the Laplace and BIT Laplace mechanisms, as in the regular Laplace mechanism, require calculation of the $l_1$-global sensitivity for the targeted $\s$ to be sanitized.